 We had so much fun making these conversation hearts cards and pins for a Valentine’s Day craft and art project.
 I love how these cards have a cute little heart pin that kids can give to their friends as a little Valentine’s Day gift.
 I used to love getting those little conversation heart candies on Valentine’s Day when I was younger, it was so fun to read the different messages.
 Your kids will love coming up with their own little messages and words to stamp onto their cards and give to their friends!

-We used a potato stamp to make an easy heart stamp.
+We used a potato stamp to make an easy heart stamp, I simply used the wooden hearts that we used for the pins as a guide to draw the heart on the potato.
 Potato stamping is so fun for kids and so easy to do!
 We will definitely be doing more potato stamping in the future.

 Make your own conversation hearts valentine’s day cards & pins